jtablesaw/tablesaw/README.md

 ## An introduction to Tablesaw

-In this introduction, we'll cover some of the basic features of Tablesaw using a tornado data set.
+Lets explore a tornado data set using Tablesaw.
 Here's what we'll cover:

-* Read and writing data using CSV files
+* Read and writing CSV files
-* Viewing a table's metadata, including column names, shape (row and column counts), and structure
+* Viewing table metadata
 * Adding and removing columns
 * Printing the first few rows for a peak at the data
-* Sorting a table by column name
+* Sorting
-* Running descriptive statistics (mean, min, max, etc.) on a numeric column
+* Running descriptive stats (mean, min, max, etc.)
 * Performing mapping operations over columns
 * Filtering rows
-* Calculating totals and sub-totals
+* Using groups and reduce functions to compute stats for subsets
-* Reading and writing tables in Tablesaw's compressed columnar storage format
+* Storing tables in Tablesaw's compressed columnar storage format

+All the data is in the projects _data_ folder.

 ### Read a CSV file
 Here we read a csv file of tornado data.
 First, we say what column types are present.